 If you do not register a motor vehicle but retain ownership, you must annually file a declaration form with your assessor(s) between October 1 and November 1.

 A tax jurisdiction is considered to be your town of residence.

 Motor vehicle assessments are based upon 70% of average retail value as determined by your local assessor.
 Any questions regarding the assessed value of a vehicle should be referred to your local assessor.

 If your name has been reported to the Department of Motor Vehicles as being delinquent in payment for a motor vehicle, you will be unable to register, or renew, any vehicle until payment (including any accrued interest) is made.
-A tax clearance form (release certificate indicating payment) from the tax collector must be submitted to the DMV with your registration application as verification of payment.
+A tax clearance form (release certificate indicating payment) from the tax collector must be submitted to the Department of Motor Vehicles (DMV) with your registration application as verification of payment.
 Failure to receive a tax bill does not invalidate the tax.

 Board of Assessment Appeals

 Questions concerning assessed value and/or motor vehicle tax adjustments programs should be directed to the Assessor's Office.
-Please feel free to contact us during office hours at 860-887-5581 x115.
+Please feel free to contact us during office hours at 860-887-5581, ext.
+115.